aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 Next, under `Environment Variables`, enter they key **TABLE_NAME** and the value **SXRTickets**

+*Note that entering these Environment Variables exactly as show is very important - your function will not work - case matters*

 ![Create Lambda Wild Rydes Get](images/create-lambda-ticket-get.png)

 Once everything is set correctly, click **Save** near the top center of the screen.